 Social accountability can be defined as "civic engagement in which ordinary citizens and civil society organisations participate directly or indirectly in exacting accountability from public service providers.
 In response to demands for accountability, public officials inform about and justify their plans of action, their behaviour and results and are sanctioned accordingly" (World Bank Institute, 2018).
 Since the early 2000s, public accountability emerged as a key strategy for improving public services and achieving the Sustainable Development Goals (Joshi & Houtzager, 2012).
 In its 2004 World Development Report, the World Bank prioritized the short route to accountability, where citizens could deal directly with service providers somewhat like buyers in a market dealing with sellers (Blair, 2010).
-This was preferred to the more indirect long route to accountability, where citizens formulate public policies that are implemented through public bureaucracies (Blair, 2010).
+This was preferred to the more indirect long route to accountability, where citizens first exercise voice in electing public leaders who then on the behalf of citizens formulate public policies that are implemented through public bureaucracies (Blair, 2010).
 While elections prompt political leaders to promise benefits in order to widen their support base, progress is slow and can only give a general direction to political leadership.